eecs280staff/tutorials/docs/setup_remotessh.md

 ## Acknowledgments
-Original tutorial written by Anish Nyayachavadi for EECS 491.
+Original tutorial written by Anish Nyayachavadi, Fall 2024.

 This document is licensed under a [Creative Commons Attribution-NonCommercial 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
 You’re free to copy and share this document, but not to sell it.
 You may not share source code provided with this document.